MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ## Query data

- In this section you'll use the advanced data analysis capabilities of Kusto Query language to query your telemetry data and find out [TODO - add based on scenario].
+ In the following step, you'll use the advanced data analysis capabilities of Kusto Query language to query your telemetry data and find out [TODO - add based on scenario].

 <!--TODO- based on scenario- Now we're going to use queries to do xyz which will show us abc.
 Recall that in our scenario that  blah blah blah. you're going to use a series of queries to find out XX